-Eligibility - Employees other than those that are employed under a collective bargaining agreement, leased, or nonresident aliens with no United States sourced income are eligible to enter the Plan following the completion of their first hour of credited service with the Company.
+Eligibility - Employees maintained on the United States payroll with the exception of those who are leased, employed under a collective bargaining agreement, nonresident aliens with no United States sourced income, or employees who reside and work in a United States territory (including, but not limited to, the Commonwealth of Puerto Rico) are eligible to enter the Plan following the completion of their first hour of credited service with the Company.

 Contributions - Contributions are made to the Plan by means of a salary deferral agreement under which the participant is entitled to defer pre-tax and after-tax compensation up to the lesser of 50% of eligible compensation for non-highly compensated participants, and a percentage (not to exceed 50%) determined by the Company of eligible compensation for highly compensated participants, or a fixed amount determined annually by the Internal Revenue Service (IRS).
-Participants who become age 50 or older, on or before the end of the calendar year, are eligible to make additional catch-up contributions of up to 25% of eligible compensation.
+Participants who become age 50 or older, on or before the end of the calendar year, are eligible to make additional catch-up contributions of up to the lesser of 25% of eligible compensation or a fixed amount determined annually by the IRS.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-The Company shall determine, in its absolute discretion, whether matching contributions shall be made for any particular period of time.
-The Company is not required to make matching contributions for any period of time.
-Effective April 1, 2009, the Company's matching contribution was reduced to 25% of the participant's pre-tax and/or after-tax contributions up to the first 5% of eligible compensation.
-Prior to this date, the Company's matching contribution had been 50%.
-Please refer to Note 11 - Subsequent Events for additional details of contributions.
+The Company shall determine, in its absolute discretion, whether matching contributions made on or after February 4, 2011, the Company's matching contribution was restored to 50% of the participant's pre-tax and/or after-tax contributions up to the first 5% of eligible compensation.
+Prior to this date, the Company's matching contribution had been 25% of the participant's pre-tax and/or after-tax contributions up to the first 5% of eligible compensation.